 Its contemporary definition could be summed up as spending at least one night away from home with the aim of seeing or doing a sporting activity”, according to Marc Langenbach, lecturer in the geography of tourism and sport at Grenoble Alpes University.

-Sports tourism is a fundamental axis, generating around 10% of the world’s expenditure on tourism.
+Sports tourism is a fundamental axis, generating around 10% of the world’s spending on tourism.
 It has an estimated growth rate of 17.5% between 2023-2030, moving masses intra and intercontinentally.
-Sports tourism can promote social, economic and environmental action, it accelerates development and can leave a long-lasting positive legacy.
+Sports tourism can promote social, economic and environmental action, accelerate development, and leave a long-lasting positive legacy.

 In this context, the growing popularity of major sporting events, such as tournaments and international competitions, is an essential lever for tourist destinations wishing to develop their appeal.
 The challenge, however, remains how best to link these major tourist events with more local sporting activities.